Long Island: Government and politics

 Nassau County and Suffolk County each have their own governments, with a County Executive leading each.
 Each has a county legislature and countywide-elected officials, including district attorney, county clerk, and county comptroller.
 The towns in both counties have their own governments as well, with town supervisors and a town council.
 Nassau County is divided into three towns and two small incorporated cities (Glen Cove and Long Beach).
 Suffolk County is divided into ten towns.

-Brooklyn and Queens, on the other hand, do not have county governments.
+Brooklyn and Queens, on the other hand, do not have official county governments and are represented only by the Kings County and Queens County District Attorneys, respectively, who work for the State of New York.
 As boroughs of New York City, both have borough presidents, which have been largely ceremonial offices since the shutdown of the New York City Board of Estimate.
 The respective Borough Presidents are responsible for appointing individuals to the Brooklyn Community Boards and Queens Community Boards, each of which serves an advisory function on local issues.
 Brooklyn's sixteen members and Queens' fourteen members represent the first and second largest borough contingents of the New York City Council.